vtjc2002/LearnAI-Bootcamp/lab02.5-logging_chat_conversations/0_README.md

 This hands-on lab guides you through enabling various logging scenarios for your bot solutions.

+>**!Important Note!**: These labs have not been updated since August 1, 2018.
+When they are updated, we'll update this note.

 ## Objectives
 This workshop demonstrates how you can perform logging using Microsoft Bot Framework and store aspects of chat conversations.
 After completing these labs, you should be able to: